Yaltaphil/picture-gallery/README.md

 # Simple picture-gallery on vuejs and vuetify

 *You can use this app for getting beautiful pictures from www.pixabay.com*

+Now it's available for testing [here](www.test.yaltaphil.ru)